 Chill and unwind at the Spa des Bisses with its suite of saunas, two pools, indoor Jacuzzi, fitness centre and seven treatment rooms.

-We were hosted by Valais/Wallis Promotion and the Switzerland Tourist Board.
+This article was funded by Valais/Wallis Promotion and Switzerland Tourism.
 Go to nendaz.ch for more information about this fantastic ski area and for great offers, visit the Valais Online Shop.

 Share on